How and Where to Exchange Money in Costa Rica: Your Ultimate Guide

 Credit cards and US dollars are widely accepted in most tourist businesses and stores.
 However, it’s still best to have some Costa Rican colones on hand for smaller purchases and when visiting remote regions and beach areas.

-We suggest using local bank ATMs, where you can get the rate set by your bank.
+We suggest using local bank ATMs to get the rate your bank sets.
 Banco Nacional is the best bank since they don’t charge a fee, and you can withdraw a considerable amount of colones in one transaction.

 To exchange money at any bank or outlet, you’ll need valid identification: a passport with a valid Costa Rica entry stamp or a valid residency card like a DIMEX (not expired).